September Is Sports Eye Safety Month!

 - Use batting helmets with polycarbonate face shields for baseball.

-- If you wear prescription eyewear, speak with Dr. Dempsey about fitting you for prescription protective eyewear.
+- If you wear prescription eyewear, speak with Dr. Paradis about fitting you for prescription protective eyewear.

 - Sports eye protection should be comfortably padded along the brow and bridge of the nose, to prevent the eye guards from cutting into the skin.